 Homepage vs. landing page?
 Your well-optimized homepage is usually the best way to go.
 But there could be an opportunity to generate leads here, too.

-How come?
-When people click through to your website from platforms such as Facebook, Twitter, or Medium, they’re probably expecting to find your homepage.
+When people click through to your website from platforms such as Facebook, Instagram, and Twitter they’re probably expecting to find your homepage.
 And if that homepage is an engaging one and has the information they’re looking for, it’s doing its job.

-A page like this is one can move traffic from the “borrowed” channel of social media to the “owned” channel that is your email list—where you can show your audience exactly the content you want them to see, exactly when you want them to see it.
-Now that most social networks use an algorithm that can be really selective about showing your content to your audience, this can be a great way to make sure they don’t miss important announcements, promotions, etc.
+There’s also the opportunity to move traffic from the “borrowed” channel of social media to the “owned” channel that is your email list—where you can show your audience exactly the content you want them to see, exactly when you want them to see it.
+Now that most social networks use an algorithm that’s very selective about showing your content to your audience, this is a great way to make sure they don’t miss important announcements and promotions.

 4 – When you’re running Facebook ads (or another paid social campaign)